Get insider access

 9.3 PC Monitor

 The Sony A80K is excellent for use as a PC monitor.
-It has low input lag for a responsive desktop feel, and the wide viewing angle ensures the edges of the screen aren't washed out if you sit too close, but colors shift if you sit close, which isn't ideal for photo editing.
-It has incredible reflection handling if you use it in a room with a few lights around, but its peak brightness is a bit limited.
+It has low input lag for a responsive desktop feel, and the wide viewing angle ensures the edges of the screen aren't washed out if you sit close to it.
+It has incredible reflection handling if you use it in a room with a few lights, but its peak brightness is limited.
 Sadly, OLEDs risk permanent burn-in, and this TV shows signs of temporary image retention with exposure to static elements.

 Pros